jameshughes89/cs101/site/topics/sorting/sorting.rst

 * It would be rather silly doing :math:`n` passes on the list to sort it if we know it's already sorted
 * Instead, we can repeatedly do passes on the list until we complete a full scan without any swaps

-    * If there was no swaps, it means nothing was out of order, which means the list os sorted
+    * If there was no swaps, it means nothing was out of order, which means the list is sorted

 .. code-block:: python
     :linenos: